Nonlinear bound states with prescribed angular momentum

 Note that here we use the convention from physics for denoting spherical coordinates, see \cite{Me}.
 However, if $\frac{l}{m}\notin\mathbb Z$, then such a $u\not \in \mathcal C_{m, l}$ and the argument fails.
 We treat the general case below.

 \begin{remark} Functions of the form \eqref{eq:vortex} are usually called {\it central vortex states} \cite{BC}.
 They are a possible ansatz for condensates in their giant vortex phase.
-Making such an ansatz for the minimizer $\phi$ naturally leads to yet another minimization problem for the corresponding profiles $f$, see, e.g., \cite{ArSp} for a study in this direction. \end{remark}
+In our case these vortex states are the only possible states comprising (possibly) non-regular minimizers, cf. the proof of Lemma \ref{lemreg}. \end{remark}

 \begin{lemma} For any $m>0$ and $l\in \R$, $\mathcal C_{m,l}$ is isometrically isomorphic to a non-empty subset of

 In fact, ${\rm dim} \, \mathcal C_{m,l}= \infty$. \end{lemma}

 \begin{proof} We only discuss here the case $d=3$, the situation in $d=2$ being similar.
 The operator $L_z$ is essentially self-adjoint on $\mathcal H^1$ with purely discrete spectrum $\sigma(L_z) = \mathbb Z$.
 The corresponding eigenspaces are, in general, infinitely degenerate.
 To have a better sense of the multiplicities, one usually forms an orthonormal basis of $L^2(\R^3)$ by using the common eigenfunctions to the commuting operators $L_z$, $H$, and $\mathbb L^2 = (-i x\wedge \nabla )^2$, see, e.g., \cite{Me}.
 Any such basis element is then given by